 Wherever you feel you can be focused on your computer for about one-two hours each day, you choose the time of day that works best for you.
-Upon enrollment you will receive the schedule of live Zoom videos for the session.
+See above for the schedule of live Zoom videos for the session.

-Our online course is a nine day live course course to accompany our handbook which will be e-mailed to you before we begin.
+Our online course is a nine day live course course to accompany our handbook which will be e-mailed and shipped to you before we begin.
 Plan on devoting two hours each day (though it may not take you nearly that long) during the course at any time that fits into your rhythm.
-Many of you are busy caregivers!

 Upon completion you will receive an invitation to our online community resources and monthly co-work hours.